The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 Article 31

-Schools that violate Paragraph 1, 3 or 4 of Article 12 shall be assessed a fine no less than NT$50,000 but no more than NT$ 250,000 for each violation.
-A serious violation may result in the reduction of the number of students enrolled in the cooperative education program in the next academic year, the termination of some cooperative education classes, or the suspension of cooperative education program for two years.
+Schools that violate Paragraph 1, 3 or 4 of Article 12 shall be subject to a fine of not less than NT$50,000 and not more than NT$ 250,000 for each violation.
+A serious violation may result in the reduction of the number of students enrolled in the cooperative education program in the next academic year, the termination of the enrollment of some of the cooperative education classes, or the suspension of the cooperative education program for two years.

 Article 32

-If partner institutions commit any of the following violations, the institutions shall be assessed a fine no less than NT$50,000 but no more than NT$ 250,000 for each violation.
-If the partner institutions fail to redress previous violations after two consecutive punishments, they shall not participate in the cooperative education program in the next three years, and names of the institutions and persons who are in charge of the institutions shall be revealed to the public.
+Partner institutions that engage in any of the following situations shall be subject to a fine of not less than NT$50,000 and not more than NT$250,000 for each violation; any institution that fails to make improvements after being fined a second time shall be prohibited from participating in the cooperative education program in the next three years, and the name of the institution as well as the name of the person in charge of the institution shall be revealed to the public:

-1. Violation of Article 14 by over-recruiting students or failing to reach the minimum number of people in rotation in each period.
+1. Violation of Article 14 by over-recruiting student participants or failing to reach the minimum number of people in rotation in each period.

 2. Commitment of the violation of Paragraph 1 of Article 18.

-3. Failure to fulfill the obligation to protect the right and interests of student participants stipulated in Subparagraph 1 to 3, 5, 7 or 8 of Paragraph 1 of Article 21.
+3. Failure to fulfill the obligation to protect the rights and interests of student participants stipulated in Subparagraph 1 to 3, 5, 7 or 8 of Paragraph 1 of Article 21.

 4. Violation of Article 22 by failing to provide student participants with living allowance and an itemized list of the allowance as stipulated in students’ training contracts, failing to provide living allowance no less than the basic wage as stipulated in the Labor Standards Act, failing to provide living allowance in the legal tender, failing to provide the full amount of living allowance each month, or deducting living allowance in advance.

-5. Failure to deposit funds according to Article 23.
+5. Failure to deposit funds in accordance with Article 23.

-6. Failure to schedule students’ training time and breaks according to Paragraph 1 to 8 of Article 24, or failure to compensate students according to Paragraph 9 of Article 24.
+6. Failure to schedule students’ training time and breaks according to Paragraph 1 to 8 of Article 24, or failure to compensate students in accordance with Paragraph 9 of Article 24.

-7. Failure to make compensation payment to student participants according to Paragraph 1 and 2 of Article 25.
+7. Failure to make compensation payment to student participants in accordance with Paragraph 1 and 2 of Article 25.

-8. Violation of Paragraph 1 and 3 of Article 26 by discriminating against student participants, or failure to provide individualized assistance according to Paragraph 2 of Article 26.
+8. Violation of Paragraph 1 and 3 of Article 26 by discriminating against student participants, or failure to provide individualized assistance in accordance with Paragraph 2 of Article 26.

 9. Violation of Paragraph 1 of Article 27 by discriminating against student participants, failing to prevent the occurrence of any sexual harassment, or failing to take effective corrective action and remedial measures immediately.